-Join Aaron F. Ross for an in-depth discussion in this video Keying the active attribute, part of Creating Simulations in Maya Dynamics.
+Join Aaron F. Ross for an in-depth discussion in this video Keying the active attribute, part of Maya Dynamics: Creating Simulations (2012).

 If you want the best of both worlds from traditional keyframing in Dynamics, you can do that in Maya simply by keying the active attribute on a Rigid Body node.
 We can set it up so that the object will be keyframed in the first part of an animation and then allow the Dynamics to take over.
 This is a really cool technique that you probably will use a lot.
 In this version of the scene, my ball does not have any Rigid Body nodes attached to it yet.
 What you usually want to do in this case is you want to create a passive rigid body to start with.